-I'm a London-based journalist with bylines in The Guardian, Financial Times, Journo Resources, Southwark News, ShoutOutUk and more.
+I'm a London-based multimedia journalist with bylines in The Guardian, Financial Times, Journo Resources, Southwark News, ShoutOutUk and more.

 I am studying for my multimedia NCTJ with News Associates, undertaking professional placement with the Financial Times.
 I am also a freelance reporter for The Standard (Diary).